PathToLife/htmlTagChecker/README.md

 This package was created for the purposes of a interview, there exists much better validation tools on the npm package website already :)

+This tag checker won't validate tags with more than one character..
 ### Commands

 You can replace `npm` with `yarn`